marcelolauretto/Haphazard_MaxEnt2021/README.md

 The main script is Driver_HH_RR.R, which invokes all other scripts.

 Importante notice: The scripts depends on Gurobi solver (https://www.gurobi.com).
-The company releases (free) academic licences.
-For more details, see https://www.gurobi.com/academia/academic-program-and-licenses/.
+Free academic licences are available, see https://www.gurobi.com/academia/academic-program-and-licenses/.

 Questions regarding scripts usage may be sent to rafaelwaissman@gmail.com.